 Thursday, 16 November, 11 a.m.–noon

 Discounted CFA books (for Levels 1, 2, and 3) through Kaplan Schweser and the Essential Self-Study Package, which includes the online Question Bank (normally an added cost) are available for $299.
 Orders will be charged to your BYU student account.
 Orders are made in bulk three times per year (two in December and one in January).
 If you are interested in ordering a book this year and would like to receive an email with more information, please enter your information here.

 Exam Costs and Deadlines

 For all exam registration costs and deadlines please visit the CFA website.
 Deadlines and costs change from year to year.

-Five CFA Institute scholarships are available.
+Five CFA institute scholarships are available.
 The scholarship waives the one-time CFA Program enrollment fee (if applicable) and reduces the exam registration fee (including access to the curriculum eBook) to $350.
 Interested students can apply by submitting a résumé and a cover letter outlining the following:

 - Reasons for wanting to take the exam, including a future career plan